Poet Artist

-Poet | Artist is the second and final studio album by South Korean singer-songwriter Jonghyun, released posthumously on January 23, 2018, through SM and Genie.
+Poet | Artist is the second and final studio album by South Korean singer-songwriter Jonghyun, released posthumously on January 23, 2018, through SM Entertainment.

 The album had been confirmed in December 2017 and was completed prior to Jonghyun's death, of which it was announced a day after.
 Upon release, the album debuted at number 177 on the US Billboard 200, the album being his first to chart on the list.